-During active employment, eligible employees are covered for term life insurance to a maximum amount of $75,000 using this schedule:
+During active employment, eligible employees are covered for group term life insurance, capped at $75,000, using this schedule:

 Premiums are paid entirely by the College.
 Immediate participation may be arranged for those new employees who present evidence of similar coverage by the immediately previous employer.
 The cost of the life insurance provided above $50,000 is considered a taxable benefit by the Internal Revenue Service.